glotzerlab/signac/doc/installation.rst

 ============

 The recommended installation method for **signac** is via conda_ or pip_.
-The software is tested for Python versions 3.5+ and does not have any *hard* dependencies, i.e. there are no packages or libraries required to use the core **signac** functions.
+The software is tested for Python versions 3.5+ and has minimal dependencies.
-However, some extra features, such as the database integration require additional packages.
+However, some extra features such as the HDF5 integration require additional packages.

 .. _conda: https://conda.io/
 .. _conda-forge: https://conda-forge.org/